Nothing ‘bundt’ romance: Couple receives cake surprise for 80th wedding anniversary

 "That was way back in the Stone Age," Donald responded.

-"We’re seriously thankful for our family.
-God has given us a good family, we’ve been blessed by them they’re always around.
-They don’t neglect us, if we’re not feeling good one is around," said Vivian.

-For their anniversary celebration, the couple received a special surprise from the local business, Nothing Bundt Cakes, who read about the Harts and says they were very touched by their story.
+For their anniversary celebration, the couple received a special surprise from Nothing Bundt Cakes, who read about the Harts and say they were very touched by the story.

-"A big thing for my wife and I when we opened this bakery is we wanted to give back to the community.
-We always said we didn’t get into this to get into a bigger home; we love our home, the pickup truck fits all three of our kids," said co-owner, Scott Vogel.
+"A big thing for my wife and I when we opened this bakery is we wanted to give back to the community" said co-owner Scott Vogel.
 "We wanted to wake up every morning and live our mission statement of delivering happiness one bite at a time."

-The bakery ended up bringing out bundt cakes for the couple in the shape of the number 80.
-Co-owners Scott and Christine also spent time with the couple, as well as other residents at Pilgrim Manor.
+The bakery brought out bundt cakes for the couple in the shape of the number 80.
+Scott and co-owner Christine also spent time with the couple as well as other residents at Pilgrim Manor.

 It's an experience the Vogels say they'll never forget.